sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

     You can use an insecure password here, as long as you make sure that this password will be changed immediately after the deployment of your VM, for example with Ansible.

 Here is the selected partition scheme.
-Much more complex things can be done.
-You can define a partition scheme that suits your needs, adapting it to the disk space defined in Packer, and which respects the security rules defined for your environment (dedicated partition for `/tmp`, etc.):
+Much more complex things are possible.
+You can define a partition scheme that suits your needs, adapting it to the disk space defined in Packer, and that respects the security rules defined for your environment (dedicated partition for `/tmp`, and so on):

 ```bash
 # System booloader configuration